-Lexington High School (Grades 9-12+) Bedford High School (Grades 9-12+)
+Bedford High School (Grades 9-12+)

-Population: Students with moderate cognitive challenges, social, and neurological impairments.
+Population: Students with moderate intellectual, social, and neurological impairments

-Specially designed instruction is created to address the individual academic, social, emotional, and behavior needs.
-The teachers use specialized instructional methods and critical pedagogy to address the specific learning needs of students, reading and writing programs, graphic organizers and writing templates are used to address the needs of executive functioning and organizational deficits.
-Students are taught math concepts from the 10th grade core curriculum in conjunction with functional math skills in the classroom and community environments.
-In 10th grade either partake in standardized MCAS with accommodations, or participate in the MCAS Alternative Assessment Portfolio.
+Specially designed instruction is created to address individual student academic, social, emotional, and behavior needs.
+The teachers use specialized instruction to address specific learning needs of the students.
+Within reading, writing, and math programs, graphic organizers and writing templates are used to support student organizational needs.
+Students are taught academic concepts from the Massachusetts Curriculum Frameworks in conjunction with functional academic skills in the classroom and community environments.
+In 10th grade, students either partake in standardized MCAS with accommodations, or participate in the MCAS Alternative Assessment Portfolio.
+As students progress through high school, they will have increased opportunities for community-based work experiences and internships via the LABBB Transition Department, providing a platform to cultivate worker traits and ethics along with enhancing work-based skills.

-Belmont High School Transition Program (Grades 12+)
+Belmont High School Transitions Program

-Population: Students with mild to moderate educational, social and adaptive needs.
+Population: Students with mild to moderate intellectual, social, and emotional challenges